Articulation Screener - How to Determine What Sounds Your Child Needs Help With

 Have you ever wondered if your child is saying all the sounds correctly they should be saying for their age, or thought about which sounds your child says incorrectly that makes them difficult to understand?
 An Articulation Screener can help you answer these questions.
 Articulation Screeners are used by speech language pathologists to quickly determine which sounds children can or cannot say.
 They are also used to determine if the speech errors the child says are developmentally appropriate or if they are delayed.
 Articulation Screeners are not standardized and so they are only used as a reference for therapists, they are not used to determine eligibility for services.

 Because it’s already time for “Back to School” (can you believe it?!)
 I would like to share my Articulation Screener with all of you so that you can have a free tool to use in helping you determine what sounds your kids say in error and whether those sounds are developmentally appropriate or delayed.
 I intentionally designed this screener to be simple and easy to use for both parents and SLPs.
 With this screener you will be able to test the consonant sounds and consonant blends in the English language.
 This screener does not test the vowels or sort errors by phonological processes.
+This screener is paper based and can be printed for personal use.

 How to Use the Articulation Screener: